adamyi/Geegle3/gae/README.md

   "/json": |-
     gae_rsp = gaeutils.make_response(gaeutils.json_encode({"json": "is_easy"}))
 default_handler: |-
-  gae_rsp = gaeutils.errorpage("The requested URL %s was not found on this server." % request.path, code=404)
+  gae_rsp = gaeutils.errorpage("The requested URL %s was not found on this server." % request['path'], code=404)
 ```

 ## Vulnerability

 Could deploy functions to any domains due to wrong caching rules.

+**Please test if there are any other unintended vulns (user authentication is yet to add, main focus: bypass sandbox, DoS)**

 **Normal User**
 Domain: example